 The primary indication for a retropubic midurethral sling is symptomatic stress incontinence.
 Patient symptoms alone have been shown to correlate poorly with the urodynamic diagnosis of stress or urgency urinary incontinence.
 Therefore, a multichannel urodynamic evaluation demonstrating involuntary loss of urine with increases in abdominal pressure in the absence of detrusor overactivity may be performed in patients prior to scheduling surgery as indicated.
 For patients with uncomplicated SUI without significant vaginal prolapse, a cough stress test may be all that is indicated.4 Patients with pelvic organ prolapse may not leak urine when prolapse is present due to the kinking effect on the urethra, particularly with a prolapsed bladder.
 Reduction of the prolapse during urodynamic testing may serve to unmask occult incontinence.

 Patients should be advised that no anti-incontinence procedure is effective 100% of the time.
 By definition, midurethral slings should be tensioned loosely so as to avoid postoperation voiding dysfunction.
 Even with ideal placement, patients may experience transient incomplete bladder emptying requiring intermittent self-catheterization or an indwelling catheter.
-De novo detrusor overactivity is also seen in ...
+De novo detrusor overactivity ...